-Common stock offered by us 5,500,000 shares

-Common stock to be outstanding after this offering 31,641,461 shares approximately \$80.6 million if the underwriters exercise their over-allotment option in full, assuming an initial public offering price of \$14.00 per share.
+Common stock offered by us 5,500,000 shares Common stock to be outstanding after this offering 31,641,461 shares Use of proceeds We estimate that the net proceeds from this offering will be approximately \$69.8 million, or approximately \$80.6 million if the underwriters exercise their over-allotment option in full, assuming an initial public offering price of \$14.00 per share.
 We intend to use the net proceeds from this offering to continue the development and prepare for the commercialization of our Technosphere Insulin System, to expand our Technosphere Insulin System manufacturing operations and quality systems, to expand our other product development programs, to fund operations, to provide working capital and for other general corporate purposes.
 See "Use of proceeds."
+Proposed Nasdag National Market symbol MNKD